-The user guides walk you through hands-on examples that illustrate how to use Tenzir.
+The user guides walk you through various examples that illustrate how to use use Tenzir in practice.

-Throughout our guides, we use publicly available datasets so that you can follow along.
+Throughout our guides, we use publicly available datasets for a reproducible experience.

 The dataset includes the following files: